-I am an English language counsellor offering integrative counselling & psychotherapy in English as well as in German depending on which language is most comfortable for you (Deutsch).
+I am a counsellor offering integrative counselling & psychotherapy in English as well as in German depending on which language is most comfortable for you (Deutsch).

 German born I lived and worked in the UK for almost twenty years.
 During that time I trained as a psychotherapist (and counsellor) at an established integrative training college (Minster Centre, London) and obtained the MA from Middlesex University.